-- Bake at 350 F in oven for 40 minutes or until streusel is lightly browned and filling is bubbling.
+- Bake at 350 F in the oven for 40 minutes or until the streusel is lightly browned and the filling is bubbling.
 Cool and cut into 40 bars.

 Nutrition information is calculated using an ingredient database and should be considered an estimate

 Nice texture, not too sweet and certainly yummy.

 David, thank you for the feedback, glad you enjoyed the recipe, one of my favorites, easy to bake and big in flavor